Tai Chi and Qigong – What’s the difference?

 Find out more about

-A brief explanation of Tai Chi and Qi Gong
+A brief explanation of Tai Chi and Qigong

 Here’s an extremely simple explanation aimed at being as helpful as possible, rather than covering every possible difference between Tai Chi and Chi Gong.

-Craven Arms and Bramley Qigong treeA Qigong practice will comprise a set of individual movements, with each movement being repeated a number of times, thus allowing you, particularly if you have never done anything of this sort before, to learn Qi Gong more quickly and, therefore to benefit sooner.
-So, in the Dragon and Tiger Qigong set that I teach most, there are only seven movements, and even these can be broken down into more easily learnt components.
+A Qigong practice will comprise a set of individual movements, with each movement being repeated a number of times, thus allowing you, particularly if you have never done anything of this sort before, to learn Qi Gong more quickly and, therefore to benefit sooner.
+So, in the Dragon and Tiger Qigong set that I teach in Craven Arms, there are only seven movements, and even these can be broken down into more easily learnt components.
 This allows people just starting to have a much easier path into the Chinese internal arts and to start to derive all the health and wellbeing benefits almost immediately.
 Qigong has a history going back some 1,500 years (for Dragon and Tiger Qi Gong, although it's been around for some 4,000 years in various forms), yet it’s extremely relevant in countering today’s high-stress world.

 Tai Chi